Spellhold-Studios/Golden-Horse/README.md

 ## Key features

-- A main joinable NPC, Revan Artecratos, selectable as Assassin/Mage, Thief/Mage, or Fighter/Mage/Thief
+- A joinable NPC, Revan Artecratos, selectable as Assassin/Mage, Thief/Mage, or Fighter/Mage/Thief
 - 7 minor NPCs without any dialogue available as mercenaries
 - 22 new items
 - 16 new encounters in Shadows of Amn